Larger Quantities, Lower Prices

 - Genus : Ribes.
 Species : hybrida.
 Cultivar : Captivator.
 Hardy Zones 3-9; Restricted States : AK, AZ, CA

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Gooseberry shrub — Ribes uva-crispa

-Gooseberry shrubs – Ribes uva-crispa have crops of translucent green berries that appear in early July.
-The berries are the size of grapes and are in groups of one, two or three.
+Gooseberry shrubs – Ribes Uva-Crispa has crops of translucent green berries that appear in early July.
+The seeds are the size of grapes and are in groups of one, two or three.
 Gooseberry shrubs do best in full sun but can also do well in part shade.
 It grows to about 5 feet tall.
 Gooseberry shrubs are hardy plants and easy to grow.

-The plant is not very fussy about soil and can even be grown successfully in a pot or trained to grow against a wall.
-The bare root bushes should be planted in the cooler weather such as early spring or late autumn.
+The plant is not very fussy about soil and can even be grown successfully in a pot or trained to develop against a wall.
+The bare root bushes plant in the colder weather such as early spring or late autumn.
 Space the plants 4 to 5 feet apart.
-Plants that are grown in containers can be planted at any time.
+Plants that grow in containers can be planted at any time.